Post Brexit intellectual property rights

-The UK Government has confirmed through the legislation that it will ensure that an equivalent enforceable registration will be provided for existing registrations which are fully published.
-The legislation will also apply to international (Hague) design registrations after the transition period, which designate the EU, and which are published and deemed accepted by the EUIPO.
-The creation of the equivalent design registration in the UK will be at minimal administrative burden, and seemingly without cost to the registered owner.
-The registered owner will be informed that a UK right has been granted, but will have the option to opt out.
+The UK Government has confirmed through the legislation that an equivalent enforceable registration is provided for existing registrations which are fully published.
+The legislation also applies to international (Hague) design registrations from 01 January 2021, which designate the EU, and which are published and deemed accepted by the EUIPO.
+The creation of the equivalent design registration in the UK is at minimal administrative burden, and without cost to the registered owner.
+The registered owner of the newly-created UK right has the option to opt out.

 Pending registered Community designs

-For Community designs which are pending at the time of the end of the transition period, or which are registered but not yet published (as a result of deferred publication), the UK Government will provide an option for the applicants to apply for the same protection in the UK within a period of nine months after the end of the transition period, maintaining the date of filing (and priority) of the EU application.
-This re-application process will also apply to international (Hague) design registrations after the end of the transition period, which designate the EU, and which are either unpublished; still at the application stage; or which are not yet deemed accepted by the EUIPO.
+For Community designs which are pending on 01 January 2021, or which are registered but not yet published (as a result of deferred publication), the UK Government provides an option for the applicants to apply for the same protection in the UK within a period of nine months until 30 September 2021, maintaining the date of filing (and priority) of the EU application.
+This re-application process also applies to international (Hague) design registrations from 01 January 2021, which designate the EU, and which are either unpublished; still at the application stage; or which are not yet deemed accepted by the EUIPO.

 Unregistered Community designs

-The UK Government has confirmed that any unregistered Community design right arising before the end of the transition period will continue to be valid for the remaining period of protection.
-In addition, the UK is creating a supplementary unregistered design right which mirrors the features of the unregistered Community design; this is welcome as it should mean that design features including surface decoration (for example, 2D logos) can be protected under unregistered design law in the UK going forward.
+Any unregistered Community design right arising before 01 January 2021 is still valid for the remaining period of protection as a UK "continuing unregistered design" (CUD).
+In addition, a "supplementary unregistered design" (SUD), is available in UK law from 01 January 2021, which mirrors the features of the unregistered Community design.
+The provision of the SUD means that design features including surface decoration (for example, 2D logos) can be protected under unregistered design law in the UK going forward.

 New UK registered designs

-It has been made clear that the filing of a new UK trade mark or design application, in the designated nine month period, will be at the usual cost and subject to the usual application processes in the UK.
+Filing of a new UK trade mark or design application, in the designated nine-month period, will be at the usual cost and subject to the usual application processes in the UK.

 UK registered design numbering system

-For UK registered designs that are re-registered from an existing EU registered design, the UK registered design number will consist of the full 13-digit number assigned to the EU registered design, but prefixed with the digit “9”.
+For UK registered designs that have been re-registered from an existing EU registered design, the UK registered design number consists of the full 13-digit number assigned to the EU registered design, but prefixed with the digit “9”.

 |Existing EU design number||Re-registered UK design number|

-For existing international registered designs that designate the EU, the number allocated to the corresponding UK registered design will consist of the full international design number prefixed with the digit “8”.
+For international registered designs registered prior to 01 January 2021 that designate the EU, the number allocated to the corresponding UK registered design consists of the full international design number prefixed with the digit “8”.